input-output-hk/cardano-node-wiki/docs/ADR-019-node-kernel-access-for-cardano-rpc.md

 | TopLevelConfig | Genesis config, era history | ReadGenesis |

 The two RPCs that `NodeKernel` cannot serve are **ReadTx** (transaction lookup by hash) and **ReadData** (datum lookup by hash).
-Both require indexes that the node does not maintain.
+Both require indexes that the node does not maintain, typically provided by a block indexer such as db-sync or Kupo.

 # Alternatives Considered

 We considered keeping the N2C IPC path and optimising it - for example, by reusing connections or caching protocol negotiation.
-This would reduce per-request overhead but not eliminate the fundamental cost of serialising to CBOR and back, or the inability to access ChainDB capabilities (block-by-point lookup, chain following) that the N2C protocol does not expose.
+This would reduce per-request overhead but not eliminate the fundamental cost of serialising to CBOR and back, or the inability to access ChainDB capabilities (random block-by-point lookup) that the N2C protocol does not expose.
+N2C provides chain following via LocalChainSync, but it requires a persistent connection with sequential traversal, not random access.

 # Consequences